 Chris Margallo is co-founder and owner of Progressive Movement Physical Therapy and Sports Rehab.
 Chris is Board Certified as a Sports Clinical Specialist and Registered as an International Sports Physio.
 He is also a USATF Level 1 Track & Field Coach, USATF Skills Specialist in Middle/Long Distance, Certified Soft Tissue Mobilization Technique Practitioner, Certified Speed and Agility Coach, TPI Level 2 Medical Professional Certified Golf Fitness Instructor, and a Certified Kinesio Tape Practitioner.

-Throughout the years, Chris has dedicated time traveling around the world with Olympians and world-class athletes as a physical therapist for the United States Ski and Snowboard Teams and USA Track & Field.
-In the past, he has traveled with the US Aerials Freestyle Ski Team, the US Snowboarding Boardercross Team, the US Snowboarding Halfpipe and Slopestyle Teams, the US Freeski Slopestyle Team, and with the USA Track & Field Race Walking Team.
-Chris has also completed prestigious rotations with past, present, and future Team USA Olympians and Paralympians at the US Olympic Training Center in Colorado Springs where he worked in the USOC Sports Medicine Clinic and covered practices for Team USA Men’s Gymnastics, Women’s Freestyle Wrestling, and Men’s Greco-Roman Wrestling.
-Chris has worked at major events including multiple FIS Ski and Snowboarding World Cups, IAAF World Race Walking Championships, Pan American Race Walking Cup, US Track & Field Olympic Team Trials, the Tracktown Summer Series Championships, the Winter Dew Tour, USGA Mens US Open Championships, NYC Marathon, Boston Marathon, NYC Triathlon, Ironman World Championships, and the Ironman US Championships.
+Throughout the years, Chris has dedicated time traveling around the world with Olympians and world-class athletes as a physical therapist for the US Ski and Snowboard Teams (Aerials, Boardercross, Halfpipe, and Slopestyle Teams) and USA Track & Field (Race Walk, Relays).
+Chris has also completed multiple rotations at the US Olympic Training Center in Colorado Springs.
+In the past, Chris has worked at major events including multiple FIS Ski and Snowboarding World Cups, as well as the FIS Snowboard World Championships, IAAF World Race Walking Championships, Pan American Race Walking Cup, US Track & Field Olympic Team Trials, USA vs The World at the Penn Relays, the Tracktown Summer Series Championships, the Winter Dew Tour, USGA Mens US Open Championships, NYC Marathon, Boston Marathon, NYC Triathlon, Ironman World Championships, and the Ironman US Championships.

 Chris earned a degree in Kinesiology from the University of Minnesota in 2001 and received his Doctor of Physical Therapy from Columbia University in 2008.
 His clinical training involved sports therapy rotations at renowned facilities including the Howard Head Sports Medicine Clinic at the Steadman-Hawkins Clinic in Vail, CO, and Select Physical Therapy at the Kerlan-Jobe Clinic in Los Angeles, CA.